inspiritgoldenx/dareit-task-terraform/README.md

 10. I am going back to my repository and after adding [*mainf.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/main.tf) I am also adding [*backend.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/backend.tf) then I have created [*provider.tf*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/provider.tf)
 11. next, I have created: a file in my repository named: **.github/workflows/terraform.yml** with [*terraform.yml*](https://github.com/inspiritgoldenx/dareit-task-terraform/blob/main/.github/workflows/terraform.yml) where all of the above files were added
 12. ufff
+13. then I have commited all files to the repo and pushed the change to my remote repository, so in the *Actions tab* I can see the workflows
+14. by clicking on the *Terraform Job* I see the details of it, in addition in the *GCP Console* a new Compute Instance got created 🎉